audiowings/aw-expo-player/README.md

 1. Launch Expo app on the device
 1. Scan the QR code to lauch the player app

+## Building the stand alone app
+Enter `expo build:android -t apk` to build a new Android apk package

 ## Installing the stand alone native app
 For more stable installation APK files are available on request to allow you to run the player against the cloud DMS